 Prosecutors and Law Enforcement are among the finest people in our nation.
 Their work is vital, and most work tirelessly and thanklessly to protect us and to do justice.
 We will always stand by them and recognize them as the heroes that they are.

 We also know that as with any huge, complex human institutions, the criminal justice system is imperfect.
 Professionals in the criminal justice system are human, they are overburdened and under-resourced, and sometimes (thankfully rarely) they make mistakes.

 Criminals certainly make horrible mistakes.
 Defense attorneys also make mistakes.
 Judges make mistakes.
 Clerks and Police make mistakes.
 Victims make mistakes.
 And Prosecutors sometimes make mistakes.
 All human beings make mistakes.
 Not all mistakes are criminal and violent.
 Some mistakes are very costly, however, if they incarcerate an innocent person.

-The debate about the appropriate sentencing of teen killers and JLWOP Juvenile Life Without Parole has nothing to do with the issue of wrongful convictions- an entirely separate and very serious issue which must be addressed by the legal and public policy mechanisms created to do so.
+The debate about the appropriate sentencing of teen killers and JLWOP (Juvenile Life Without Parol) has nothing to do with the issue of wrongful convictions- an entirely separate and very serious issue which must be addressed by the legal and public policy mechanisms created to do so.

 Watch this YouTube video of a case from Massachusetts that illustrates the controversy.

 Investigations have revealed that serious abuse and mismanagement abound in the for-profit prison industry, and have been especially harmful with regards to juvenile detention facilities.
 More information available here and here.

 First, because we are all human beings and ought to be judged by how we treat the least of those among us, and, second, because almost all offenders (98%+) are released from prison one day to re-enter society, NOVJM believes that prisons must be institutions that absolutely respect, protect and observe human rights.